erezKaufmann/amazon-advertising-api-php-sdk/README.md

 ## Synopsis

-~~Official~~ Amazon Advertising API PHP client library.
+Forked version of Amazon Advertising API PHP client library.

-This repository has been deprecated and will no longer receive updates.
+This repository has no guarantee of maintanance and should not be addressed as a solution for any Amazon related subjects

 ## Requirements

-PHP >= 5.3.0<br/>
+PHP >= 7.1<br/>
 cURL >= 7.18

 ## Documentation